mikeizbicki/cmc-csci143/topic_00_unix/README.md

 Homeworks will generally be posted into the `homework` [git submodule](https://www.atlassian.com/git/tutorials/git-submodule) for each week.
 Homeworks are always due on Tuesday of the week after they are assigned (i.e. Jan 24 for this homework).

+> **NOTE:**
+> We will go over how to complete this assignment on Monday in class.
+> You're welcome to get started on it if you're already familiar with cloning/pushing to/pulling from github repos,
+> but you don't have to.